top of page

 Environmental Health and Environmental Justice Impact Assessment

 This Capstone report provides HDR, an American design and engineering company, with an overview of the regulatory procedures related to renewable energy siting in New York State.
-It aims to equip HDR with the knowledge necessary to advise clients effectively on permit requirements and implications, particularly concerning Disadvantaged Communities (DACs).
-The report offers insights through a narrative review, qualitative interviews, and a case study, providing key recommendations for developers.
+Methods include a narrative review, qualitative interviews, and a case study, providing key recommendations for developers.

 Download Report